uncefact/project-crm/website/docs/vocabulary/vocabulary-requirements.md

 ### Vocabulary Governance

-Mechanisms for long term maintenance of the core vocabulary and tools for ongoing mapping of ESG standards and regulatory frameworks.
+Mechanisms for long-term maintenance of the core vocabulary and tools for ongoing mapping of ESG standards and regulatory frameworks.

 ### Criteria Mapping